Frequently Asked Questions

 - Pick up after your pet.

 To request bins, please call 260.747.4117 or visit www.republicservices.com.
 You must use your supplied bin.
-You may also request additional bag tags for $1.25 each).
+Each residential customer is allowed one garbage container and one recycling container.

 - Glass, excluding light bulbs, mirrors, ceramics and drinking glasses